acoshift/go-project-guideline/README.md

 Use macOS srsly, all script will write to use w/ macOS.

-Another OS won't run the script and no one don't want to maintain script for all OSes.
+Another OS won't run the script and no one want to maintain script for all OSes.

 ## Editors